Skyrme pseudopotentials at next-to-next-to-leading order Construction of local densities and first symmetry-breaking calculations: A new notation and definition for local densities

 It is thus possible to see immediately from the notation whether a density is reducible, and whether it can be eliminated from the definition of the functional.
 Eq.~\eqref{eq:reducible_example}, which we used as an example of reducibility, is a particular case of these more general considerations.

-Eq.~\eqref{eq:eqredundant} also implies a strong result with respect to the redundancy of any set of local densities: one out of any pair of densities $D^{\nabla^a, \nabla^b}$, $D^{\nabla^{a'}, \nabla^{b'}}$ \w{of equal tensor rank} is redundant, if the total number of gradients is equal, $a+b = a'+b'$.
-In other words, we need only pick at most a single spinless $D$ object at any given number of derivatives \w{and given tensor rank} to allow for the most general EDF.
+Eq.~\eqref{eq:eqredundant} also implies a strong result with respect to the redundancy of any set of local densities: one out of any pair of densities $D^{\nabla^a, \nabla^b}$, $D^{\nabla^{a'}, \nabla^{b'}}$ of equal tensor rank is redundant, if the total number of gradients is equal, $a+b = a'+b'$.
+In other words, we need only pick at most a single spinless $D$ object at any given number of derivatives to allow for the most general EDF.
 As the analogue of Eq.~\eqref{eq:eqredundant} holds for the $C$ objects as well, we need at most one spinless $C$ object at that order; all others will automatically be redundant.
-The same reasoning holds for densities and currents with Pauli matrices\w{, but where again the index of the spin matrices is not involved in the recoupling.} From this argument follows that going from N$(\ell-1)$LO to N$\ell$LO in the Skyrme EDF one has to introduce at most four completely new normal densities: a scalar $D$ and a pseudoscalar $D^{\sigma}_{\mu}$ with $2\ell$ gradients, as well as a vector $C_{\mu}$ and a pseudotensor $C^{\sigma}_{\mu\nu}$ with $2\ell-1$ gradients.
-Similarly, to extend an N$(\ell-1)$LO EDF to N$\ell$LO, one needs at most four different pair densities: a $\tilde{D}$ and a $\tilde{C}$ with $2\ell$ gradients, together with a $\tilde{D}_{\w{\mu}}^{\sigma}$ and a $\tilde{C}_{\w{\mu}}^{\sigma}$ with $2\ell-1$ gradients, provided protons and neutrons are not mixed.
+The same reasoning holds for densities and currents with Pauli matrices.
+From this argument follows that going from N$(\ell-1)$LO to N$\ell$LO in the Skyrme EDF one has to introduce at most four completely new normal densities: a scalar $D$ and a pseudoscalar $D^{\sigma}_{\mu}$ with $2\ell$ gradients, as well as a vector $C_{\mu}$ and a pseudotensor $C^{\sigma}_{\mu\nu}$ with $2\ell-1$ gradients.
+Similarly, to extend an N$(\ell-1)$LO EDF to N$\ell$LO, one needs at most four different pair densities: a $\tilde{D}$ and a $\tilde{C}$ with $2\ell$ gradients, together with a $\tilde{D}_{\mu}^{\sigma}$ and a $\tilde{C}_{\mu}^{\sigma}$ with $2\ell-1$ gradients, provided protons and neutrons are not mixed.

 Combining the reducibility and the redundancy argument, we can simply enumerate the local densities we need, as we will do below.